hmngwy/blog/python-list-comprehensions.md

 This is part of a series, see (Iterables)[/tag/iterables].

-Python list comprehension is a shorthand for generating a list, from one or more lists.
+Python list comprehension is a shorthand for generating a list, from one or more iterables.

 ```python
 >>> old_list = ['apple', 'banana', 'coconut']